anfederico/stocktalk/README.md

     Records data in a log called SocialSentimentLog.txt

 ### Purpose
-    The purpose of this repository is to provide resources for scraping social media websites and analzying social sentiment for a particular stock.
-Using these tools can provide substancial raw data that can be fed to clustering algorithms.
+    The purpose of this repository is to provide resources to analyze stock market sentiment Using these tools can provide substancial raw data that can be fed to classification algorithms Check out my other project called Waldo for some examples